 - Identify work group impacted.

-Through a computerized access system, over 30,000 Material Safety Data Sheets (MSDS) can be accessed.
-In addition, over 9,000 MSDS covering chemicals found on campus are also available.
+Through a computerized access system, over 30,000 Safety Data Sheets (SDS) can be accessed.
+In addition, over 9,000 SDS covering chemicals found on campus are also available.
 Contact EHS, (573) 882-7018, if you are concerned about exposure to certain chemicals and need to have a hazard evaluation completed.